Dr. Andrew M. Forman, Executive Director of the Full-Time Day M.B.A. Program, 516-463-5331

 The following workshops are required of all students:

 The following workshops may be required depending upon previous academic preparation:

 *English Proficiency Requirement is for international students

 In addition, newly admitted international students are required to take an English placement exam during fall and spring orientation.
 The exam consists of a short writing task on a topic of general interest and a standardized test including listening comprehension, grammar and reading comprehension.
-Results are reviewed by the Hofstra English Language Program (ELP) faculty, who make the decision if students must take ELP 235 (2.0 s.h.).
-All international students who are placed in ELP 235 (2.0 s.h.) must complete the course during the first semester in which they begin an MBA/MS program and must receive a grade of P (Pass).
-ELP 235 (2.0 s.h.) will carry no degree credit.
+Results are reviewed and students are interviewed by the Hofstra English Language Program (ELP) faculty, who make the decision as to what, if any, ELP class the student should take.
+All international students who are placed in the ELP class must complete the course during the first semester in which they begin an M.B.A. program and must receive a grade of P (Pass).
+The ELP class will carry no credit.
 A fee equivalent to 2.0 s.h. is charged for this course.
 A grade of P (pass) is required or the course has to be repeated the following semester.
 The same fee equivalent will be charged for the repeated course.

 Core Competencies - Semester Hours: 2-6

 The core competency component provides students with exposure to a survey of economics and the legal, political, regulatory, and ethical environment of business.
 These areas of business provide the base of knowledge necessary to understand how a business organization functions.
 Up to two 200-level core competency requirements may be satisfied through the successful completion of appropriate previous course work with grades of B or better* taken within a specific time frame prior to enrollment in the M.B.A.
 Program or through satisfactory performance on a proficiency examination administered by the appropriate department within the Zarb School of Business. *Note: B+ or better within the past five years is required for full-time day M.B.A. students.